dnsimple/dnsimple-support/content/articles/dns-query-limits.md

 ### What is the average query volume a zone registers?

 A typical zone will receive an average of 300K queries per month.

+## Have more questions?

+If you have any questions about your query volume fees or how we calculate them, [contact us](https://dnsimple.com/feedback), and we'll be happy to help.